Subpoena: Australia

-New Zealand

-In New Zealand, subpoenas are governed under the rules of the court in which the subpoena is issued.

 United States

+Judicial subpoena

-Subpoenas are usually issued by the clerk of the court in the name of the judge presiding over the case.
+Judicial subpoenas are federal court or state court orders to produce records or testimony.
+They are usually issued by the clerk of the court in the name of the judge presiding over the case.
 Additionally, court rules may permit lawyers to issue subpoenas themselves in their capacity as officers of the court.
 Typically subpoenas are issued "in blank" and it is the responsibility of the lawyer representing the party (plaintiff or defendant) on whose behalf the testimony is to be given to serve the subpoena on the witness.
 If a witness is reluctant to testify, then the personal service of subpoena is usually required with proof of service by non-party server.

 The subpoena will usually be on the letterhead of the court where the case is filed, name the parties to the case, and be addressed by name to the person whose testimony is being sought.
 It will contain the language "You are hereby commanded to report in person to the clerk of this court" or similar, describing the specific location, scheduled date and time of the appearance.
 Some issuing jurisdictions include an admonishment advising the subject of the criminal penalty for failure to comply with a subpoena, and reminding him or her not to leave the court facilities until excused by a competent authority, often ending with the archaic threat "Fail not at your peril."
 In some situations, the person having to testify or produce documents is paid.